-Lately, we have been reading variations of The Three Billy Goats Gruff books.
+We have been reading variations of The Three Billy Goats Gruff children’s books.
 So, today we are sharing some that we have read along with some reviews of versions of the traditional tale.

 The Three Billy Goats Gruff Books

 The Three Billy Goats Fluff by Rachael Mortimer is the tale of a troll who is upset that the goats keep trip trapping over his bridge making all sorts of noise.
 He gets angry and threatens to eat the goats.
 The billy goats run home and tell their mom who comes up with an idea.
 She knits each of the goats’ soft booties to wear when they cross the bridge.
 Momma goat also sends along a little present for the troll to help apologize for her three goats making so much noise when they cross the bridge.
 A super sweet little tale!

 The Three Bully Goats by Leslie Kimmelman turns the tables on the traditional version of the story.
 Here the goats are the mean characters and the ogre is kind and cute!
 As each goat crosses the bridge he stops and harasses the ogre.
 But, the ogre teaches them a lesson when he suggests that the goats might want to check out the tall grass in the meadow knowing there is a family of skunks waiting to give them a smelly surprise.

 The Three Silly Billies by Margie Palatini starts with the goats trying to cross the bridge and being stopped by a grumpy, stumpy man who demands a buck for crossing.
 The goats don’t have enough money.
 They decide to create a carpool to collect enough funds to cross.
 Several more characters join their carpool and then eventually raise enough change to cross the bridge.